 Early Diagnosis of Lung Cancer Can Save Your Life

 Lung cancer is the number one cancer killer in America, and one of the reasons is that it usually does not cause symptoms until it's already advanced.
 Lung cancer screenings using chest CT scans can detect cancer earlier and help reduce lung cancer deaths.
 Our team includes accredited, board-certified radiologists, and CoxHealth is the only provider in the area offering these screenings.
-The program is currently available in Springfield with future plans to expand to Branson.
+The program is available in Springfield and Branson.

 - Age 55 to 77

 - Current smoker or smoker who quit within the past 15 years

 - Smoke or used to smoke an average of more than one pack per day over 30 years or two packs per day for 15 years